 I was tracking the Purushwadi Fireflies Festival for two years.
 Each time, the plan failed.
 The spectacle lasts all of six weeks in a year and is dependent on the rains which are unpredictable.
 The male fireflies emit light from their backside as a mating sign to woo the female fireflies during the pre-monsoon period.
 Hence, July (or the moment the village receives its first heavy shower), this festival is over.

 In the second week of June 2017, we decided to tick Purushwadi off our list.
 My sister was in the co-pilot seat.
 The drive was honky – dory till the Kasara ghat and then we lost our way and 40mins of our time.
 But we were in no mad rush.

 On arriving in the village, we were welcomed in true Maharashtrian style – with a tika and Gandhi topi.
 Quickly a guide was assigned to us who’d show us around the place.
 Each group that comes in gets assigned one guide.
 He’s your local villager who knows the place inside out and has loads of stories to share.

 That weekend, there were 100 tourists in Purushwadi.
 We had turned the village into an urban civilisation with tents and English toilets and SO MANY CARS.

 Purushwadi is a tribal village inhabited by Mahadeo Kolis.
-Their local god is a female deity – Zakkubai in a land called ‘Purush’wadi.
-The villagers did sustainable farming for a living.
+Their local god is a female deity – Zakkubai…ironic, isn’t it? in a land called ‘Purush’wadi.
+The villagers do sustainable farming for a living.
 Until some time back, barter was a way of trade for them – goods for goods, groceries for goods, goods for groceries.
 They’ve adapted to changing times now, and the use of mobile phones and internet has picked up.